gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 categories: tricks
 ---

-DISCLAIMER: I will try to explain the best I can how and why this trick works.
-If you find something wrong, leave me a message or open a github issue, and I'll gladly fix it.
-Thanks.

----

 C++ templates is often blamed of horrible errors.
 Diagnostics can be painfully large for users of heavily templated libraries.
 And indeed, there can be pretty horrible errors only by using the STL.

 Library writers often are confronted with a choice: being sfinae friendly, or output a nicely crafted compiler error with `static_assert`.